antondolinsky/proxy-promise-chain/README.md

 });
 ```

-##Example: Using the chain with async/await
+## Example: Using the chain with async/await

 The chain can be used with `async`/`await` (or with generators).
 Reading the empty string property from the proxy returned by a chain returns the promise internal to the chain.
-This is designed so that the promise can then be given to an `await` statement (or, if using a generator, to a `yield` statement.
-[Note: `async`/`await` is only available on the more recent Node versions.]
+This is designed so that the promise can then be given to an `await` statement (or, if using a generator, to a `yield` statement).

 ```javascript
 var chain = require('proxy-promise-chain');